Skip to main content

 Activation Energy

-Activation energy is the minimum energy required for a chemical reaction to occur.
-Even in exergonic reactions, activation energy is necessary to initiate the process, as it helps overcome the energy barrier for the reactants to transform into products.
-This concept is essential for understanding reaction kinetics and the role of enzymes in biological systems.
+Activation energy is the minimum energy required to initiate a chemical reaction.
+Even in exergonic reactions, activation energy is needed to overcome the energy barrier and allow the reactants to transform into products, despite the overall energy release.

 Recommended video: